researchsoft/website/content/guidelines/20-content.md

     education and training, research breakthroughs and
     specific software.

--   [Scholarly infrastructures for research software (SIRS): Report from the EOSC Executive Board Working Group (WG) Architecture Task Force](https://op.europa.eu/en/publication-detail/-/publication/145fd0f3-3907-11eb-b27b-01aa75ed71a1/language-en), 2020.
-Establishes a set of recommendations to allow the European Open Science Cloud (EOSC) to include software, next to other research outputs like publications and data, in the realm of its research artifacts.
-This work is built upon a survey and documentation of a representative panel of current operational infrastructures across Europe, comparing their scopes and approaches.
-This report summarises the state of the art, identifies best practices, as well as open problems, and paves the way for federating the different approaches in view of supporting the software pillar of EOSC.

 -   [The top 100 papers](https://www.nature.com/articles/514550a), 2014.
     Explores the most-cited research of all time to show that the vast majority describe experimental methods or software that have become